 Now we will have to enter the conversion ID and conversion label from the Google ad.
 Then we need to add a trigger to the ad.
 We can either select a new trigger or an existing one available out there for our conversion.
 Then we simply need to save our tag and publish the changes.

 App, Phone Calls & Import Conversion to Google Ads

 Now that we have covered the website conversion tracking, now we will briefly look at the other available conversion tracking of Google Adwords starting with App.

 Google ads allow us to measures app installs and actions within your app as conversions.
 You have the option of pulling data in from firebase, Google Play, and other third-party analytics apps, You can select options you would like to use and then travel through the configuration process to set it up.

 The next one is call conversion.
 This allows us to measure people calling you as conversion inside google ads.
 There are three options for tracking calls as conversions.
-If you are using a Google forwarding number which is in option to be used as a call extension with your ads then you will be able to track calls as conversions.
+If you are using a Google forwarding number which is an option to be used as a call extension with your ads then you will be able to track calls as conversions.
 For example, you can choose to count conversion if someone has been more than two minutes on a call.

-The next option of call conversion tracking includes calling to a forwarding number on your website.
-When someone clicks through from one of your ads, the phone number will change the one included in the ad.
+The next option of call conversion tracking includes calling a forwarding number on your website.
+When someone clicks through from one of your ads, the phone number will change to the one included in the ad.
 So when someone calls the number the conversion is then triggered within Google Ads.

 The final option is there to measure the clicks on the number on your mobile website.
 This allows you to measure clicks on a phone number as a conversion in Google ads.